Fauntleroy/react-simple-dropdown/README.md

 - `DropdownContents`: Contains the "filling" of your dropdown.
 Generally, this is a list of links.
 - `Dropdown`: The base element for your dropdown.
 This contains both the `DropdownTrigger` and the `DropdownContents`, and handles communication between them.

+There is also a [barebones stylesheet](styles/Dropdown.css) which **must be included in order for the component to actually work**.

-When using these, keep in mind that `DropdownTrigger` and `DropdownContent` must be direct children of `Dropdown`.
+Keep in mind that `DropdownTrigger` and `DropdownContent` must be direct children of `Dropdown`.
 Here's a quick example:

 ```js
 var React = require('react');